-- o Proposed number of sites and general location of sites - Meal types and number of meals to be served - o Time, date, and place of the bid opening (required) - Due date of the bid, if different from the bid opening (required) - Statement on how the meals must adhere to USDA's SFSP meal pattern requirements - Statement of the percentage of bid bond, if required - Statement that a 10 percent performance bond may be required of the successful bidder - Statement that contracts are subject to review by the TDA - Nondiscrimination statement as found in the Reference Materials to this Supplement - Notifying the TDA Food and Nutrition of the time and place at least 14 calendar days before the bid opening. - When a CE is expected to receive over \$100,000 in SFSP reimbursements, a TDA representative must be present at the bid opening, either in person or through electronic communication (7 CFR § 225.6(l)(4)). - Publicly opening all bids. - Prior to the start of SFSP operations, submitting to TDA a copy of the SFSP IFB and Contract awarded to the FSMC that will be vending meals for the CE, unless the CE has received approval to use an alternate contract.
-CEs may upload a copy in TX-UNPS. - NOTE: When applying to participate in the SFSP, all CEs must submit to TDA a summary of how meals will be obtained in the application packet in TX-UNPS.
+- o Meal types and number of meals to be served - o Time, date, and place of the bid opening (required) - Due date of the bid, if different from the bid opening (required) - Statement on how the meals must adhere to USDA's SFSP meal pattern requirements - Statement of the percentage of bid bond, if required - Statement that a 10 percent performance bond may be required of the successful bidder - Statement that contracts are subject to review by the TDA - Nondiscrimination statement as found in the Reference Materials to this Supplement - Notifying the TDA Food and Nutrition of the time and place at least 14 calendar days before the bid opening. - When a CE is expected to receive over \$100,000 in SFSP reimbursements, a TDA representative must be present at the bid opening, either in person or through electronic communication (7 CFR § 225.6(l)(4)). - Publicly opening all bids. - Prior to the start of SFSP operations, submitting to TDA a copy of the SFSP IFB and Contract awarded to the FSMC that will be vending meals for the CE. - NOTE: When applying to participate in the SFSP, all CEs must submit to TDA a summary of how meals will be obtained in the application packet in TX-UNPS.
 If a CE is contracting for vended meals with an FSMC, it must submit to TDA a copy of the SFSP Invitation for Bid and Contract.
 CEs required to follow competitive sealed bid procedures must also submit a schedule for bid dates.
-CEs that have requested from the TDA Food and Nutrition Regional office to use an alternate vended meals contract must also submit that with the application in TX-UNPS. - Submitting bid to TDA for approval prior to accepting any of the following types of bids below. - O All bids in an amount that exceeds the lowest bid.
-CEs must include an explanation as to why the bid was chosen.
+CEs that have requested from the TDA Food and Nutrition Regional office to use an alternate vended meals contract must also submit that with the application in TX-UNPS. - Submitting bid to TDA for approval prior to accepting any of the following types of bids below. - All bids in an amount that exceeds the lowest bid.
+CEs must include an explanation as to why the bid was chosen. - o All bids that total \$100,000 or more. - A sole source FSMC contract.

-&lt;sup>45 See Reference Materials - Technical Assistance for CEs subchapter of this handbook for how to contact TDA.
+&lt;sup>40 See Reference Materials - Technical Assistance for CEs subchapter of this handbook for how to contact TDA.